Jeffery Quad: Development

 The United States Army needed to replace the four-mule teams used to haul standard one-and-a-half-ton loads with a truck and requested proposals in late 1912.

 The company began development by purchasing and examining a new Four Wheel Drive Auto Company (FWD) truck, but found it to be unacceptable and sold the vehicle to begin their own design from scratch.
 By July 1913, Jeffery had their 3000 lb capacity truck ready for public demonstration of its capabilities.

-Jeffery designed a four-wheel-drive truck, known as the "Quad" or "Jeffery Quad" greatly assisted the subsequent efforts during World War I by several Allied nations, particularly the French.
+Jeffery designed a four-wheel-drive truck, known as the "Quad" or "Jeffery Quad," which greatly assisted the subsequent efforts during World War I by several Allied nations, particularly the French.
 The Jeffery Quad became the workhorse of the Allied Expeditionary Force.

 These unique vehicles also saw heavy service under General John J. "Blackjack" Pershing as both the Jeffery armored car and as regular transports during the Army's 1916 Punitive Expedition through Mexico; Quads were also used extensively during Pershing's later European campaigns of World War I. The United States Marine Corps also adopted the Jeffery Quad, using it in the occupation of Haiti, and of the Dominican Republic, from 1915 through 1917.
-After WWI the US government sold or distributed the majority of their surplus trucks to local governments and municipalities.
-Surplus Quads proved popular as road construction vehicles in the postwar Good Roads Movement.
+After WWI the United States government sold or distributed the majority of their surplus trucks to local governments and municipalities.
+Surplus Quads proved popular as road-construction vehicles during the postwar Good Roads Movement.

+In the French Army, though viewed as obsolete, Jeffery Quads remained in service with some regiments of the truck-borne artillerie portée as late as the 1939 mobilization at the outbreak of the Second World War.
+Used to haul 75mm field guns, these vehicles were progressively replaced by more modern Berliet trucks.

 At least 11,500 Jeffery and Nash Quads were built between 1913 and 1919.
 In 1918 alone, Nash built 11,490 of its Quads, a world record at the time.

-"Four-wheel drive trucks had been built before ... but aside from the Jeffery Quad (Nash Quad, per subsequent purchase) earlier designs were inefficient, crude, and flimsy."
+"Four-wheel drive trucks had been built before ..., but aside from the Jeffery Quad (Nash Quad, per subsequent purchase) earlier designs were inefficient, crude, and flimsy."